 Innovators to watch

 Many people are experimenting with new ideas they hope will change the game for online media.
 We will not know for years which ones will be turning points for journalism.
 The Big Thaw could not include all the important innovators, although the following are some worth watching.
+Please add other organizations and individuals at http://themediaconsortium.com/innovators